Blunt Dutchman casts doubt on Europe's bank promise

 BANK RUNS

-Dijsselbloem appeared to go further when he said the aim should be "a situation where we will never need to even consider direct recapitalisation".
+Dijsselbloem appeared to go further when he said the aim should be "a situation where we will never need to even consider direct recapitalization".

 After remonstrations from several euro zone partners, he issued a statement clarifying that Cyprus was not a template but a special case.